 At the level of the Federal Government, little policy work has been done to develop telemonitoring in Australia.
 A small number of devices that fit under the telemonitoring umbrella are funded in an ad-hoc way.
 For example, individuals who are eligible for Department of Veterans Affairs assistance may apply under the Rehabilitation Appliances Program (RAP) for a personal response system.
 The Victorian Government funds 'Personal Alert Victoria' (PAV), a personal monitoring service that responds to calls for assistance 24 hours a day.
 A small number of items are funded by Private Health Insurance and are listed on the Prostheses List (e.g. cardiac interloop recorders and defibrillators).
 In these cases the device is funded and the monitoring capabilities tend to be a free or unfunded adjunct.
-Currently there is no policy that outlines how doctors and allied health professionals should be reimbursed for remote monitoring of data.
+Health professionals are not currently reimbursed if they wish to use these technologies to assist patients with independent living.

 At the State Government level there are funded initiatives to develop integrated models of care for chronic disease.
-An example is the Hospital Admission Risk Program (HARP) which is funded by the Department of Human Services in Victoria12.
+An example is the Hospital Admission Risk Program (HARP) which is funded by the Department of Human Services in Victoria14.
 HARP has developed preventive care models for individuals with chronic conditions (diabetes, respiratory disease and heart disease), who frequently utilize acute hospital services.
-The program identifies and manages at-risk patients, promotes self management, provides collaboration between existing services and reduces episodes of hospitalization.
+The program identifies and manages at-risk individuals, promotes self management, provides collaboration between existing services and reduces episodes of hospitalization.
 Care is tailored to the individual and enables them to stay in their homes for longer.
 HARP has been expanded into rural and regional health services across Victoria.
 Victoria also provides funding for video-conferencing and slit-lamp technology to image the eye.
-This means that patients do not need to travel to Melbourne for specialist remote ophthalmology services.
+This means that individuals do not need to travel to Melbourne for specialist remote ophthalmology services.

-Queensland Telehealth funds services so that patients in remote locations can see a health professional from any hospital in Queensland, without the need to travel large distances.
-Patients visit a health facility and a nurse may take preliminary data readings prior to a videoconference.
-Patients get the same standard of treatment they would from a face-to-face appointment, at no additional cost.
+Queensland Telehealth funds services so that individuals in remote locations can see a health professional from any hospital in Queensland, without the need to travel large distances.
+Individuals visit a health facility and a nurse may take preliminary data readings prior to a videoconference.
+The same standard of treatment as a face-to-face appointment, is provided at no additional cost.

 There are a number of small pilot projects running in rural Queensland.
 The Centre for Online Health has developed a mobile, wireless telemedicine system that delivers consultations via a robot.
-They have also designed a system for tele-ENT, whereby real-time video images of a patient are transmitted via videoconference (Smith et al., 2006).
+They have also designed a system for tele-ENT, whereby real-time video images are transmitted via videoconference (Smith et al., 2006).
 Similarly, telemonitoring has been used to monitor post-laryngectomy patients in Queensland in a trial that took place over 1700kms using a 3G network and multimedia videoconferencing (Ward et al., 2009).